ihoka/ihoka.me/index.md

 - Web application frontend for customers and back-office management.
 - Provided technical leadership, architecture and implementation (in part) for all systems and capabilities.

-After a good run of about 4 years, ZenCash had run its course, having failed to achieve product-market fit, and the investors decided to stop financing it.
+After a good run of about 4 years, ZenCash had run its course, having failed to achieve product/market fit, and the investors decided to stop financing it.

 Skills: technical leadership, architecture, EventMachine (Ruby), RabbitMQ, Ruby on Rails, Ember.js, Jenkins, Chef (EngineYard), AWS (various services).